lg/awardwiz/packages/arkalis/README.md

 </center>

-Minimal library to scrape websites using Chromium and NodeJS.
-Tries diligently to bypass fingerprinting attempts to avoid anti-botting systems like Akamai.
+Minimal NodeJS library to scrape websites using Chromium.
+Tries diligently to avoid anti-botting systems and other fingerprinting techniques used by systems like Akamai.

 ### Some noteable anti-botting evasions: